viadee/sonarQuest/installation.md

 You can access the SonarQuest client in a browser at `http://localhost:4200`

 Use `ng build` to create a build of the SonarQuest client.
 This is integrated into the directory `src/main/resources/static` and can be accessed in a browser at `http://localhost:8080` if the SonarQuest server is running.

+### SonarQuest client (Docker)
+To run the SonarQuest client and server dockerized, you need to have Docker installed first.

+You can run SonarQuest using: `docker-compose up --build`.
+This will run the application using a real SonarQube Server.
+If you want to use the simulated server, set `-DsimulatedSonarServer=true` in the `docker-compose.yml`.

+You can access the SonarQuest server at: `http://localhost:8080`

+You can access the SonarQuest client in a browser at `http://localhost:4200`